browserengineering/book/book/scheduling.md

         print(self.measure_raster_and_draw.text())
 ```

-Naturally we'll need to call the `Tab`'s `handle_quit` method before
+(Naturally you'll need to call these methods before quitting, from the main
-quitting, so it has a chance to print its timing data.
+event loop, so it has a chance to print its timing data.)

 Fire up the server, open our timer script, wait for it to finish
 counting, and then exit the browser.
 You should see it output timing